ulloaluis/CS221-Read-it-on-Reddit/README.md

 CNN-LSTM-GloVe:
 https://colab.research.google.com/drive/1HVCwipWpbki70I4Ne59RkFItgvIsb5pb

-Note that the Google Drive folder reference in all of the above notebooks can be found here: https://drive.google.com/drive/folders/14tU-G6FUzbQDRruounj-ZZsgZPPNsC23?usp=sharing
+Note that the Google Drive folder referenced in all of the above notebooks can be found here: https://drive.google.com/drive/folders/14tU-G6FUzbQDRruounj-ZZsgZPPNsC23?usp=sharing

 --